 The European Commission, Parliament and Council have given TAP Project of Common Interest (PCI) status under the new guidelines for Trans-European energy infrastructure (TEN-E).

-TAP has been selected as a PCI for its role in opening up the Southern Gas Corridor, one of 12 so-called energy corridors identified by the EU as priorities for the achievement of European energy policy objectives.
+TAP has been selected as a PCI in 2013, 2015 and 2017, for its role, amongst others, in opening up the Southern Gas Corridor, one of 12 so-called energy corridors identified by the EU as priorities for the achievement of European energy policy objectives.

 PCI status is reserved for key infrastructure projects and is intended to accelerate the granting of necessary licences and permits and to improve regulatory processes.
-PCIs help member states to integrate their energy markets, enable them to diversify their energy sources, and aim to bring an end to the energy isolation of some member states.
+PCIs help EU Member States to integrate their energy markets, enable them to diversify their energy sources, and aim to bring an end to the energy isolation of some EU Member States.

 Eligible projects must, among others:

-- Have significant benefits for at least two EU member states.
+- Involve at least two EU Member States,

 - Contribute to market integration and the fostering of competition,

 - Enhance security and diversification of supply,

-The identification of TAP as a PCI formalises the highest political support of the EU for the project and its implementation.
+The identification of TAP as a PCI for three times in a row formalises the highest political support of the EU for the project and its implementation.

 Project of Energy Community Interest

 In addition to its PCI status, in 2013, the Energy Community has named TAP as a Project of Energy Community Interest (PECI).

 A task force chaired by the European Commission assessed one hundred different projects before finally selecting 35 PECIs, including TAP.